THE CANONS OF LEGAL INTERPRETATION are pithy sayings setting out various ways in which statutes should or should not be interpreted:

 IN LINGUISTIC TERMS, THE ISSUE in Lockhart can be rephrased as whether the statutory language has the structure shown below in Figure 1, as the government contends, or the structure in Figure 2, as the defendant contends.
 (For some background about this kind of ambiguity, see my previous post here.)

 For reasons that I discussed here, research in psycholinguistics suggests that people reading the statute would be more likely to understand involving a minor or ward as modifying only abusive sexual conduct.
-That research is summed up in an article (p.43) in The Handbook of Psycholinguistics:
+That research is summed up in The Handbook of Psycholinguistics (Elsevier 2d ed.
+2006) (see preprint, p.
+43):

 One structural factor about which there is striking agreement among researchers is recency: People prefer to attach a new phrase to a more recent than a less recent attachment site.

 However, that preference is just one of out of a number of factors that influence readers’ and listeners’ understanding of syntactically ambiguous sentences.
 And the recency preference’s influence in relation to that of the other factors will vary from one sentence to another.
 Subject to that caveat, let me explain what the research I’ve referred to means in the context of the statute at issue in Lockhart.

 The first thing you need to understand is structure of the phrase aggravated sexual abuse, sexual abuse, or abusive sexual conduct, which I’ve isolated in the tree diagram in Figure 3, below.
 As that diagram shows, the overall noun phrase (NP1) that is composed of which three smaller noun phrases (NPa, NPb, and NPc):